What are some effective methods to get rid of fat cheeks that are sagging? (photos)Plastic Surgery Aesthetic Medicine Skin, Hair & Nails

 I am a 26 year old ex-smoker, thus now have loss of collagen in my face.
 I noticed my cheeks have sagged and made my lower face look even fatter, as before this it was already fat.
 My concern is now when I smile, I feel like my facial muscles are unable to support the sagging fat, thus I feel some ache around the nasolabial folds when smiling.
 I’m not sure if I should do ultherapy to get rid of the fats, buccal cheek fat removal, or mesofat injections.
 Ideally I'm looking at buccal cheek fat removal and meso as I want faster results without having to repeat the procedure.
 May I get some opinions/thoughts?

-Dear Illuminance, first of all, rest assured that many other ladies identify with you, thanks to the multitude of "v-shape" face advertisements.
+First of all, rest assured that many other ladies identify with you, thanks to the multitude of "v-shape" face advertisements.

 Your face is like a ‘layered cake’.
 Simplified from outside to inside, the layers are:

 - Fat (we doctors call it subcutaneous tissue)

 - Fascia or SMAS (tough fibrous tissue layer)

 - Muscles and then Bone ... i.e your skull

 Smoking destroys the elastin part of the skin.
 The skin tissue matrix has many components, not just collagen.